sleeptoken/zettelkasten/Remote Thought/API Testing.md

 - Access-Control-Allow-Origin - shouldn't be set to * this means that it allows anybody to send request to that api

 Try using successful login cookies to relogin with wrong creds
-Line 1 ka get req ko slowly strip down karna by directory and then check kispe kya req aa raha hai
+Line 1 ka get req ko slowly strip down karna by directory and then check kispe kya response aa raha hai
 ### References

 cheat sheet for http headers - [HTTP Headers - OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/cheatsheets/HTTP_Headers_Cheat_Sheet.html)